 $7/day ($10/day non-member)

 Junior Clinics will focus on basic strokes (forehand, backhand, volley, overhead and serve).
 Additionally, players will learn how to rally and keep score.
 Junior Clinics meet once a week during 5 week sessions (days/times vary).
-Please complete a Junior Clinic Application.
 Make-ups must be done during the session in which student is currently enrolled.
-ALL lessons play as scheduled during Spring Break.
+All lessons play as scheduled during Spring Break.

 $65 ($80 non-member)